oicr-gsi/shesmu/implementation.md

 read stale data and the input source is free to not make the effort to refresh it.

+Input source data is not cached by the server between calls to the
+@ShesmuInputSource method.
+Caching data is the plugins responsibility.
+The Shesmu plugin API package provides `ValueCache` and implementations for assisting with this task.

 ### Input Sources (JSON)
 Shesmu will automatically create a JSON representation for every input format